-Investors are braced for a bumpy ride ahead of Northwest Natural Gas' (NYS: NWN) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings Friday.
-Northwest Natural Gas is mainly engaged in the distribution of natural gas in Oregon and southwest Washington.
+Investors never know what to expect for Northwest Natural Gas (NYS: NWN) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, Aug.
+3. Northwest Natural Gas is mainly engaged in the distribution of natural gas in Oregon and southwest Washington.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Northwest Natural Gas with five of eight analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Northwest Natural Gas, with six of nine rating it a hold.
 Analysts like Northwest Natural Gas better than competitor Laclede Group overall.
-Zero out of three analysts rate Laclede Group a buy compared with three of eight for Northwest Natural Gas.
-Analysts still rate the stock a Hold, but they are a bit more wary about it compared with three months ago.
+Zero out of two analysts rate Laclede Group a buy, compared with three of nine for Northwest Natural Gas.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared with three months ago.

-- Revenue Forecasts: On average, analysts predict $93 million in revenue this quarter.
-That would represent a rise of 101.1% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $76.5 million in revenue this quarter.
+That would represent a rise of 6% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is a loss of $0.33 per share.
-Estimates range from a loss of $0.34 to a loss of $0.31.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.23 per share.
+Estimates range from $0.20 to $0.27.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 94.9% granting it an "outperform" rating.
-The community at large concurs with the All-Stars with 95.5% assigning it a rating of "outperform."
-Fools are keen on Northwest Natural Gas, though the message boards have been quiet lately with only 32 posts in the past 30 days.
-Northwest Natural Gas has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.
+CAPS All-Stars are solidly behind the stock, with 95.2% granting it an "outperform" rating.
+The community at large concurs with the All-Stars, with 95.4% giving it a rating of "outperform."
+Fools are gung-ho about Northwest Natural Gas, though the message boards have been quiet lately, with only 31 posts in the past 30 days.
+Northwest Natural Gas has a bullish CAPS rating of five out of five stars that is about on par with the Fool community's assessment.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.